redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 ### A Note About DB Connections

-Postgres has a concurrent connection limit of 100 by default.
-In a traditional server environment, you would need a large amount of traffic to exhaust these connections, since each web server instance typically leverages a single connection.

-In a Serverless environment, each function connects directly to the database.
-Because of this, Postgres limits can be exhausted quickly.
-To prevent connection errors, you should add a connection pooling service in front of Postgres.
-We're not going to worry about connection pooling for this tutorial, but when setting up a production enviroment, you'll want to setup connection pooling.
-For Heroku, see [Postgres Connection Pooling](https://devcenter.heroku.com/articles/postgres-connection-pooling).
+In this tutorial, your lambda functions will be connecting directly to the Postgres database.
+Because Postgres has a limited number of concurrent connections it will accept, this does not scale very well.
+The proper solution is to put a connection pooling service in front of Postgres and connect to that from your lambda functions.
+To learn how to do that, see [Connection Pooling](https://github.com/redwoodjs/redwood/blob/ed0eb079ff9f7a67ae7f2ff49d4aef0649a1510e/docs/connectionPooling.md).

 We are working on making this process much easier, but keep it in mind before you deploy a Redwood app to production and announce it to the world.